boundless-xyz/boundless/documentation/site/pages/market/public-deployments.md

 The Boundless Market's contracts are deployed only on [Sepolia](#sepolia) so far, with more to be determined.

-:::warning
-## Sepolia Testnet
+:::warning[Sepolia Testnet]

-NOTE: there is no versioning presently, and these addresses may change at any time!
+There is no versioning presently, and these addresses may change at any time!
 :::

 | Contract Name            | Contract Address                                                                                                              |